 When amino acids are added, however, the calcium remains available.
 Primary amino acid chelators such as glutamic acid and glycine attach to the calcium ions like a claw, preventing them from reacting with the phosphorous.

-At the same time, glutamic acid and glycine stimulate root cells to open up calcium ion channels, taking up calcium thousands to millions times faster than simple osmosis.
+At the same time, glutamic acid and glycine stimulate root cells to open up calcium ion channels, taking up calcium thousands to millions of times faster than simple osmosis.

 Inside the plant, the calcium is used to strengthen the cell walls and help protect the lettuce from temperature stress, pathogen attacks and common physiological diseases such as tip burn.

 Unlike tomatoes and other fruiting crops, which can handle high levels of nutrient salts, lettuce has a low salt tolerance, so using a clean, slightly soft water source with relatively low levels of minerals and low levels of sodium is beneficial.